ShellyRiver/SmartFridge_AndroidAPP/README.md

 # SmartFridge_AndroidAPP
 CS 598 course project - Smart Fridge - Android APP

-To receive information of food items from the server, change the IPaddress and port variables according to the SmartFridge_HTTP_server.
+To receive information of food items from the server, change the IPaddress and port variables according to the SmartFridge_HTTP_server https://github.com/ShellyRiver/SmartFridge_HTTPserver.

 The freshness is represented by the background color of the food item:
 - white: fresh